jslagrew/cowrieprocessor/README.md

 - `--dbxsecret`: Dropbox app secret to be used to get new short-lived API access key
 - `--dbxrefreshtoken`: Dropbox refresh token to be used to get new short-lived API access key
 - `--spurapi`: SPUR.us API key to be used for SPUR.us data enrichment
+- `--urlhausapi`: URLhaus API key to be used for URLhaus data enrichment (optional; if omitted, URLhaus lookups are skipped)
 - `--localpath`: Local path for saving reports (default: '/mnt/dshield/reports')
 - `--datapath`: Local path for database and working files (default: '/mnt/dshield/data')